soarsmu/AEGIS/README.md

 bash RQ23.sh # Run the experiments for RQ2 and RQ3
 ```

-The results of the experiments will be also stored in the `results` directory.
+The results of the experiments will be stored in the `results` directory.

 We hope the above instructions are helpful for you to reproduce the results of our paper.
 If you have any questions, please feel free to contact us.